The First Fruits Offering and The Wave Sheaf

 Remember, the Yisraelites hadn't just come from Egypt.
 They were 40 years into their Exodus.

-They were using grain they stored when they were on the Eastern side of the Yarden; before they'd come into the land.
+They were using grain they'd planted, harvested, and stored when they were on the Eastern side of the Yarden; before they'd come into the land.
 The most likely location being Kadesh Barnea, where some biblical scholars believe the Yisraelites were encamped for 38 years, instead of wandering around the desert, as most of us have been taught.
 If that is so, that certainly would've been enough time to grow multiple crops!

 Note: Their sojourns in the wilderness are chronicled in the book of Numbers.
 I plan on spending some time researching the topic, Yah Willing.

 Anything creditable I find to support the position I will add, correct, or amend here.

 - 'When you are come into the land...

 - and shall reap the harvest thereof, then shall you bring...'